Randomized PCA Forest for Unsupervised Outlier Detection: Conclusion and Future Work

-Looking ahead, the RPCA forest's versatility offers several avenues for future research.
-As a machine learning model, it has proven effective in both approximate KNN search and unsupervised outlier detection, owing to its ability to handle high-dimensional data effectively and efficiently.
-One promising direction is to develop additional novel outlier score criteria tailored to the RPCA forest's structure.
+For future research, we can develop additional novel outlier score criteria tailored to the structure of RPCA forest.
 The outlier score is the cornerstone of any outlier detection method, as it quantifies the degree to which a data point deviates from expected patterns.
-By designing new scoring mechanisms that leverage the unique properties of RPCA forest, we can potentially improve detection accuracy.
-Additionally, we plan to investigate alternative methods for computing outlier scores, exploring how different formulations interact with the RPCA forest's architecture.
+By designing new scoring mechanisms that leverage the unique properties of RPCA forest, one can potentially improve its performance.
+Additionally, one could investigate alternative methods for computing outlier scores, exploring how different formulations interact with the RPCA forest's architecture.
 These efforts could uncover new ways to enhance the model's sensitivity to outliers, particularly in challenging datasets with complex distributions.
-Furthermore, extending the RPCA forest to incorporate adaptive mechanisms, such as dynamic neighborhood sizes across different trees in the forest or weighted decision making for the splits instead of majority voting, could further boost its performance, making it a more effective tool for outlier detection and other related machine learning and data mining tasks.
+Furthermore, extending the RPCA forest to incorporate adaptive mechanisms, such as dynamic neighborhood sizes across different trees or weighted decision making for the splits instead of majority voting, could further boost its performance, making it a more effective tool for outlier detection and other related downstream tasks.